ussrwin/gentoo-overlay/README.md

 # gentoo-overlay
 My Gentoo overlay

-P.S.
-DO NOT USE IT !!!
+WARNING: DO NOT USE IT !!!
 STATUS: NOT READY !!!